sdv-dev/RDT/CONTRIBUTING.rst

 """""""""""""""""""""""

 We want to ensure our transformers are as efficient as possible, in terms of time and memory.
-In order to do so, we run performance tests on each transformer, based on the input data type specified by the transformer.
+In order to do so, we run performance tests on each transformer, based on the input sdtype specified by the transformer.

 We generate test data using Dataset Generators.
 Each transformer should have at least one